Former Palm Coast mayor candidate files injunction against city charter amendment

 If the city wanted to enter into agreements greater than or for longer terms than those outlined in (3)(e), it would require the approval of Palm Coast residents via a referendum vote.

-Removing section (3)(e) would allow the city, with City Council approval, to enter into public private partnerships, increase its borrowing power and extend the amount of time the city can be in a lease agreement, without a referendum vote.
+Removing section (3)(e) would allow the city, with City Council approval, to increase its borrowing power and extend the amount of time the city can be in a lease agreement, without a referendum vote.

-The lawsuit also seeks to prohibit Palm Coast from submitting the Charter Amendment on any future Palm Coast election ballots.
+The lawsuit also seeks to prohibit Palm Coast from submitting this specific Charter Amendment on any future Palm Coast election ballots, according to court documents.

-The Palm Coast City Council first approved a Charter Amendment vote to remove the section in June.
+The Palm Coast City Council first approved placing an amendment to remove the (3)(e) section on the November ballot at a June council meeting.
 Council members Ed Danko and Theresa Carli Pontieri requested the language be changed to be clearer after the first reading of the amendment.
 Staff made changes to the language, and the ballot language was approved by the council.

 Then in August, and again at the Sept.
 3 council meeting, Danko motioned to remove the amendment from the ballot.
 He said at the time that he changed his mind and has repeatedly called the language in the amendment “deceptive and fraudulent.”